International Medicine & Vaccines

 Cost for 24 tablets $349

-In addition to protective vaccinations for a healthy lifestyle such as shingles, HPV (cervical cancer), and Hepatitis A & B. Please note there is no current treatment for Dengue fever.
+In addition to protective vaccinations for a travel, and maintaining a healthy lifestyle, we can vaccinate against infections such as: shingles, HPV (cervical cancer), and Hepatitis A & B. Please note there is no current treatment for Dengue fever or malaria.

-Hall Longevity Clinic physicians have completed extensive training in the field of travel medicine and immunology perform our procedures.
+Hall Longevity Clinic physicians have completed extensive training in the field of travel medicine and immunology performs our procedures.

 - Personalized Travel Health Plans